SwiftStrike24/vibetranscribe/README.md

 - **Desktop Integration**: Runs as a standalone desktop app with Electron
 - **Elegant Minimal UI**: Clean and unobtrusive interface that stays out of your way
 - **Keyboard Shortcut Control**: Press `Ctrl + Shift + R` to start recording, `Esc` to stop
-- **Microphone Selection**: Choose your preferred audio input device from a dropdown menu
+- **Smart Microphone Selection**: Choose from a clean list of microphones with user-friendly names
 - **Real-time Audio Visualization**: Dynamic audio visualizer displays your voice input
 - **Intelligent Error Handling**: Clear notifications for microphone issues or silence detection
 - **AI-Powered Transcription**: Uses OpenAI's Whisper API for accurate speech-to-text